pkarsy/rcCalibrator/README.md

 Here is the message, when the (calibrated) RC oscillator is in use.<br/>
 **"+CMT: "+30691234567","pkar","17/06/18,00:10:41+12"**<br/>
 This time we did't lose a single character.
+- This one seems a little crazy but is totally valid.
+The internal oscillator has a lot of jitter, making it an exellent source for randomness.
+The Watchdog timer has its own RC oscillator TODO to be continued

 ### How "osccal" utility works
 When "osscal" utility runs, it installs the calibrator.hex file to the MCU.
 This code is